Teichlab/celloline/README.md

-#Running the celluline pipeline on the pre-installed Amazon instance (AMI).
+#Running the celluline pipeline on the pre-installed Amazon machine image (AMI)

 In order to use the amazon instance you need to setup an AWS account [AMAZON AWS](https://aws.amazon.com).
 This requires a credit card number and a phone number for verification.
 There is a free trial for all new registrants, to try out the service, and institutions with teaching responsibilities might be eligible for further free credits.
 The AMI can also be exported as a VMware image for use on local clusters.
 [See Amazons guide](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ExportingEC2Instances.html)